-Exactly two days following our wedding, Ray and I closed on a gorgeous two-bedroom condo in the mountains of Colorado.
-It hasn’t been updated since the original family moved in back in 1981, everything about it screamed beige, neutral palette, but it just felt right.
+Right in the heart of 2016, I closed on an adorable two-bedroom condo in the mountains of Colorado.
+It hadn’t been updated since the original family moved in back in 1981 and everything about it screamed beige, but it just felt right.

-However, with a little bit of help from my mother (who was a professional interior designer in her past), Pinterest, and trusting the small amount of interior designer blood I do have, we are off to the races.
+Luckily, with a little bit of help from my mother (who was a professional interior designer in her past), Pinterest, and trusting the small amount of interior designer blood I do have, we are off to the races.
 I’ll share more before and after pictures in a later post and I sporadically share updates over on Instagram.
 In the meantime, below are some of the places where I’m taking my inspiration for my mountain home.

 Mountain Home Inspiration

-To simplify decorating for Ray and I, we came up with an overall “theme” alongside my mom.
-It has been INCREDIBLY helpful to us.
+To simplify decorating, I came up with an overall “theme” alongside my mother.
+It has been INCREDIBLY helpful.

-Originally, Ray and I were going each and every way.
-I was wanting to paint the walls a neutral blue, Ray was wanting to split our floor evenly between hard wood and carpet, and our home was quickly feeling like it was going to end up being a lost mish mash of styles.
+Originally, my design decisions going each and every way.
+I was wanting to paint the walls a neutral blue, I was debating about splitting the floor evenly between hard wood and carpet, and it was all quickly feeling like it was going to end up being a lost mish mash of styles.

-The “theme” we came up with was Ralph Lauren’s mountain home.
+The “theme” I came up with was Ralph Lauren’s mountain home.

-Ralph Lauren and his wife have this gorgeous ranch outside of Telluride that is everything we could dream of and more.
+Ralph Lauren and his wife have this gorgeous ranch outside of Telluride that is everything I could dream of and more.
 It’s called Double RL Ranch and is just a simple 17,000 acre property near town.
-(Yes, I am being facetious.)
+(I’ll take it!)

-So, while our budget is obviously quite a bit (extremely) tighter than the Lauren family’s, it’s very easy for us to think, “Would Ralph Lauren want this in his mountain home?”
-If no, we put it back.
-And if yes, then we pick it up because we will find a use for whatever the item may be.
+So, now it’s very easy to think, “Would Ralph Lauren want this in his mountain home?”
+If no, I put it back.
+And if yes, then I pick it up because I’ll likely find a use for whatever the item may be.

-Aka, We’re going to be purchasing every wool plaid blanket we can find if you have any suggestions.
+Aka, I’m consistently purchasing every wool plaid blanket I can find if you have any suggestions.

 Double Bunk Beds

-While I thought two bedrooms was more than enough space for the two of us, it’s been amazing to see it fill up incredibly quickly!
-We’ve had visitors almost every weekend of ski season and renters almost everyday I’m not there – which has been amazing, but it does fill up the space quickly with all the extra gear, bags, and people.
+While I thought two bedrooms was more than enough space, it was amazing to see it fill up incredibly quickly!
+I’ve had visitors almost every weekend of ski season and renters almost everyday I’m not there – which has been amazing, but it does fill up the space quickly with all the extra gear, bags, and people.

-To build in more space, we’re planning to have a full sized adult bunk bed in our guest room.
-(Aka.
-Two double beds stacked.)
-This will allow more space for our guests, but will also make it more convenient if we ever decide to rent the home out in the future.
+To build in more space, I purchased a full sized adult bunk bed for the guest room.
+(Aka two double beds stacked.)
+This allows for more space for guests and also made it more convenient to rent out – perfect for kids and adults alike.

 I also adore that this bed is made of solid wood.
 May as well stick to the mountain theme where ever possible!